Aiden64730/Automated-Testing-in-Production-Planning-in-Test-based-Engineering/README.md

-# Automated Testing in Production Planning in Test-based Engineering
+# Automated Testing in Production Planning in Test-based Engineering (Project Leader)

 •	Led a team to analyze the requirements and limitations of the EV powertrain testing of Siemens Factory